 What is the “Something went wrong.
 Try reloading.” error on Twitter?

 The “Something went wrong.
-Try reloading.” error on Twitter is a generic error message that indicates there has been an issue with the Twitter platform.
-This error message can appear in different parts of the platform, such as the web version, mobile app, or third-party Twitter clients.
+Try reloading.” error on Twitter is a broad message saying there’s a hiccup with Twitter.
+You might see this message in different places, like the web version, mobile app, or even when using Twitter tools made by other companies.

 Useful tip: How to See Someone’s (or Your Own) First Tweet on Twitter